Kurt D. Dykstra - Biography

 Dykstra grew up in Oostburg, Wisconsin, and was the first in his family to graduate from college.
 He earned his Bachelor of Arts (Magna Cum Laude) at Northwestern College, and his Juris Doctor at Marquette University Law School in Milwaukee, Wisconsin, graduating first in class (Summa Cum Laude).
 While at Marquette he also was elected the editor in chief of the Marquette Law Review.
 He is a former judicial law clerk for the Honorable Ann Walsh Bradley of the Wisconsin Supreme Court and practiced law for 15 years at two National Law Journal 250 firms.

-Dykstra and his wife of 22 years, Leah, have two teenage daughters, Juliana and Emma-Elisabeth.
+Dykstra and his wife, Leah, have two daughters, Juliana and Emma-Elisabeth.
 Leah most recently served as the assistant director of admissions at Hope College.
 The family has been active in Pillar Church, a dual-affiliation congregation of the Reformed Church in America and the Christian Reformed Church in North America.
 Leah has served as the vice president of the council at Pillar.

 Read more about President Dykstra’s appointment and view the welcome reception video.